Rudrappa-shetti/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 Here is an exploratory visualization of the data set.
 It is a bar chart showing how the data ...

 ![alt text](./output_images/histogram.png)

+the visualization of training,testing and validation data is shown below:
 ![alt text](./output_images/hist_train_test_valid.png)

 ###Design and Test a Model Architecture